Glycogen storage disease type V: Diagnosis

-There are some laboratory tests that may aid in diagnosis of GSD-V. A muscle biopsy will note the absence of myophosphorylase in muscle fibers.
-In some cases, acid-Schiff stained glycogen can be seen with microscopy.
+There are some laboratory tests that may aid in the diagnosis of GSD-V. A muscle biopsy will note the absence of myophosphorylase in muscle fibers.
+In some cases, abnormal glycogen accumulation stained by periodic acid-Schiff can be seen with microscopy.

 Genetic sequencing of the PYGM gene (which codes for the muscle isoform of glycogen phosphorylase) may be done to determine the presence of gene mutations, determining if McArdle's is present.
 This type of testing is considerably less invasive than a muscle biopsy.

-The physician can also perform an ischemic forearm exercise test as described above.
+The physician can also perform an ischemic forearm exercise test as described below (see History).
 Some findings suggest a nonischemic test could be performed with similar results.
 The nonischemic version of this test would involve not cutting off the blood flow to the exercising arm.
 Findings consistent with McArdle's disease would include a failure of lactate to rise in venous blood and exaggerated ammonia levels.
 These findings would indicate a severe muscle glycolytic block.

 Serum lactate may fail to rise in part because of increased uptake via the monocarboxylate transporter (MCT1), which is upregulated in skeletal muscle in McArdle disease.
 Lactate may be used as a fuel source once converted to pyruvate.
-Ammonia levels may rise given ammonia is a by-product of the adenylate kinase pathway, an alternative pathway for ATP production.
-In this pathway, two ADP molecules combine to make ATP; AMP is deaminated in this process, producing inosine monophosphate (IMP) and ammonia (NH3).
+Ammonia levels may rise given ammonia is a by-product of AMP deaminase which follows after the production of AMP by adenylate kinase, an alternative pathway for ATP production.
+In this pathway, adenylate kinase combines two ADP molecules to make ATP and AMP; AMP is then deaminated, producing inosine monophosphate (IMP) and ammonia (NH3) as part of purine nucleotide cycle.